adjust/android_sdk/doc/english/adobe.md

             public void onAttributionChanged(Attribution attribution) {
                 Map<String,Object> dataAdjust = new HashMap<String,Object>();

-                dataAdjust.put("Adjust Network", adjustAttribution.network); // Do not change the key "Adjust Network".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Campaign", adjustAttribution.campaign); // Do not change the key "Adjust Campaign".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Adgroup", adjustAttribution.adgroup); // Do not change the key "Adjust Adgroup".
-This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Creative", adjustAttribution.creative); // Do not change the key "Adjust Creative".
-This key is being used in the Data Connector Processing Rule
+                // Do not change the key "Adjust Network".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Network", adjustAttribution.network);
+                // Do not change the key "Adjust Campaign".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Campaign", adjustAttribution.campaign);
+                // Do not change the key "Adjust Adgroup".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Adgroup", adjustAttribution.adgroup);
+                // Do not change the key "Adjust Creative".
+This key is being used in the Data Connector Processing Rule dataAdjust.put("Adjust Creative", adjustAttribution.creative);

-                Analytics.trackAction("Adjust Campaign Data Received",dataAdjust); // Send Data to Adobe using Track Action }
+                // Send Data to Adobe using Track Action Analytics.trackAction("Adjust Campaign Data Received", dataAdjust);
+            }
         });